-Although your visa is linked electronically to your passport, it might be a good idea to take a copy of granted visa.
+Although your visa is linked electronically to your passport, it might be a good idea to take a copy of your granted permit.

-When arriving at the airport, simply show your passport.
+When arriving at the airport, just show your passport to the officer.

 You generally won’t receive a visa label placed in your passport unless the Department of Immigration and Border Protection (DIBP) specifies so.